iOS / macOS Flavors

 This will download the releases and run them on your device.

-In addition to previewing the releases locally, you should also submit the generated app bundles to the App Store.
+In addition to previewing the releases locally, you should also submit the generated IPAs to the App Store.
 In this case, both apps can be part of the internal test flavor and only the stable variant should be promoted to production.

 Creating a patch

-Section titled “Creating a patch”Now that we have our internal and stable releases on the Play Store, we can
+Section titled “Creating a patch”Now that the internal and stable releases are on the App Store, a patch can be

-create a patch using shorebird patch ios.
-For the sake of this example, let’s
+created using shorebird patch ios.
+For the sake of this example, adjust the

-Now that we’ve applied the changes, let’s patch the internal variant:
+Now that the changes have been applied, patch the internal variant:

-We can validate the patch by visiting Shorebird console then select the internal release or re-launching the internal release.
+Validate the patch by visiting the Shorebird console then select the internal release or re-launching the internal release.

-The first time the app is re-launched, we should still see the purple theme and Shorebird will detect and install the patch in the background.
+The first time the app is re-launched, the purple theme should still be visible, and Shorebird will detect and install the patch in the background.
 Kill and re-launch the app a second time to see the applied patch.

 If all went well, you should see the patch was applied after re-launching the app a second time.
 All devices that have the internal variant of the app installed should also receive the patch 🎉